How to account for PTO in payroll

 What does PTO mean, and how does it affect payroll?
 The answer is something that every business owner and People Ops professional needs to understand.

 PTO, or paid time off, refers to hours or days an employee can use to cover time away from work for planned vacations, medical appointments, sick days, and more.
-As the name indicates, it’s a benefit that results in the employee being paid even though they’re not working.
-There’s no distinction between vacation days, sick days, and personal days.
+As the name indicates, it's a benefit that results in the employee being paid even though they're not working—a significant cost for employers.
+According to the U.S. Bureau of Labor Statistics, paid leave benefits represent 7.4 percent of total compensation, averaging $2.94 per hour worked in September 2022.
+There's no distinction between vacation days, sick days, and personal days.
 Instead, any time off—regardless of the reason—fits into this category.

 Here's what you need to know about implementing a PTO policy and accounting for it.